-If ado_init is True, then rho0 should be an instance of HierarchyADOsState or a numpy array giving the initial state of all ADOs.
-Usually the state of the ADOs would be determine from a previous call to .run(..., ado_return=True).
-For example, result = solver.run(..., ado_return=True) could be followed by solver.run(result.ado states[-1], tlist, ado init=True).
+If it is a HierarchyADOsState or array-like, then rho0 gives the initial state of all ADOs.

+Usually the state of the ADOs would be determine from a previous call to . run(...) with the solver results option store_ados set to True.
+For example, result = solver.run(...) could be followed by $solver.run(result.ado_states[-1], tlist)$.

-If a numpy array is passed its shape must be (number_of_ados, n, n) where (n, n) is the system shape (i.e. shape of the system density matrix) and the ADOs must be in the same order as in .ados.labels.
+If a numpy array-like is passed its shape must be (number_of_ados, n, n) where (n, n) is the system shape (i.e. shape of the system density matrix) and the ADOs must be in the same order as in .ados.labels.